In Memoriam: September 11, 2001

 We repost this each year so we don’t forget the Patriots of 9/11/01.
 Please share…

-Our nation had never seen a terrorist attack of such magnitude.
-In the years since, America has fought against terrorist organizations and for freedom from fear.
-That day 19 years ago our nation turned inward.
+Our nation had never seen a terrorist attack of such magnitude in the years since America has fought against terrorist organizations and for freedom from fear.
+That day 23 years ago, our nation turned inward.
 We sought comfort and solace from neighbors, family, friends, and strangers.

-It reminded us that we are one nation, and we are a united force — we are all Americans.
+It reminded us that we are one nation and a united force—we are all Americans.

 Timeline of 9/11 Events